iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 ### Random Tip-Selection

 A node should keep a set of non-lazy tips (score 2).
-Every time a node is asked to select to tips to be approved it will just pick randomly from the set.
+Every time a node is asked to select tips to be approved, it will pick randomly from the set.
 A node must not execute tip-selection if it is not synchronized.

-A tip should not be removed from the tips set immediately after it was selected in `select()`, in order to make it possible for it to be re-selected, which in turn makes the Tangle wider and improves synchronization speed.
+A tip should not be removed from the tips set immediately after it was selected in `select()`,  to make it possible for it to be re-selected, which in turn makes the Tangle wider and improves synchronization speed.
 A tip is removed from the tips set if `X` amount of direct approvers are reached or if a certain amount of time `T` passed.
 It is recommended to use `X` = 2 and `T` = 3  but the threshold should be configurable.